kaelzhang/node-code-stringify/README.md

 ## Known Issues

-- Code-this can't deal with recursive object or array SO FAR.
+- Code-this can't deal with recursive objects or arrays SO FAR.
 - `space` parameter could not affect the code indent inside functions.
 - Code-this could not deal with variable scope so far.